Target suspends in-store sales of sports cards, cites safety

-While the Minneapolis-based retailer didn't give a direct reason for the change, the Minneapolis Star Tribune reported it came after police in Brookfield, Wisconsin, reported that four men had attacked another man over cards on May 7.
+Although the Minneapolis-based retailer didn't give a direct reason for the change, the Minneapolis Star Tribune reported that it came after police in Brookfield, Wisconsin, said four men attacked another man over cards on May 7.

 “The safety of our guests and our team is our top priority," Target said in a statement.
 “Out of an abundance of caution, we’ve decided to temporarily suspend the sale of MLB, NFL, NBA and Pokémon trading cards within our stores, effective May 14.
 Guests can continue to shop these cards online at Target.com.”